Rate this page:

 If you are building a plugin with Plugins2, you'll also need to understand a number of key development processes:

 Modules are the most important component of your Jira plugin or integration.
 Simply put, these are the integration points that your plugin uses to provide rich interactions with Jira.
 There are two types of modules: basic iframes that allow you to display content in different places in Jira, and more advanced modules that let you provide advanced Jira-specific functionality.
-Jira Service Desk and Jira Software also have their own application-specific modules (UI-related only).
+Jira Service Management and Jira Software also have their own application-specific modules (UI-related only).

 For more information, see About Jira modules.